pgarner/pgarner.github.io/positions.md

 # Interns

-Right now I don't have internship openings.
+Right now I don't have funding for internships (although if you are funded feel free to get in touch).

 Unless you have your own funding, interns are funded by Idiap with a stipend of CHF ~2,500 per month.
 In Martigny, this will pay rent, food and (some) beer;